Directions to the Lab

 6. Immediately following the light for Presidential drive, take your first left on Valley drive into campus.

 7. Turn right at the first stop sign onto Union drive.

-8. Turn left into the last row of lot Z (before the tennis courts).
+8. Turn left into the last row of lot Z (before the construction).

 9. There are 2 Child Development Lab spots on your immediate left.

 10. Park in one of these two spots and someone will be down to meet you.
 The UMD parking police ticket very aggressively, because of this it is important that you please wait by your car.
-(Click the link for the location on Google Maps)
+If your visit is on the weekend, you can park anywhere in Lot Z (Click the link for the location on Google Maps).